Easy and Fast Portuguese Egg Tart

 Instructions

-• Press the sliced sheet using your hand.
-Roll flat until it is big enough to cover the mold or the muffin baking pan.
+• Place the sliced rolled sheet standing up, press it flat using your hand.
+Roll flat until it is wide enough to cover the base of the muffin pan or aluminium tin.
+Poke the base with a fork.
+Set aside.
+Finish the rest of the dough.

 Video